Skip to main content

 Disable Trigger After: Select one or more of the following options to have the Counter Monitor automatically deactivate when the notification(s) are triggered.

-• Above Max Value: Will cause the trigger to disable when the notification is sent for the counter being Above Max Value.
+• Above Max Value: Causes the trigger to disable when the notification is sent for the counter being Above Max Value.

-• Below Min Value: Will cause the trigger to disable when the notification is sent for the counter being Below Min Value.
+• Below Min Value: Causes the trigger to disable when the notification is sent for the counter being Below Min Value.

-• Above/Below Avg Value: Will cause the trigger to disable when the notification is sent for the counter being Above or Below the Avg Value (depending on which setting is applied to the Average Trigger).
+• Above/Below Avg Value: Causes the trigger to disable when the notification is sent for the counter being Above or Below the Avg Value (depending on which setting is applied to the Average Trigger).

-Re-Enable Trigger After: Mark one or more of the following options to have the Counter Monitor automatically re-enable when the condition is met.
+Re-Enable Trigger After: Select one or more of the following options to have the Counter Monitor automatically re-enable when the condition is met.

-• Above Max Value: Will cause the trigger to re-enable when the counter goes Above Max Value.
+• Above Max Value: Causes the trigger to re-enable when the counter goes Above Max Value.

-• Below Min Value: Will cause the trigger to re-enable when the counter goes Below Min Value.
+• Below Min Value: Causes the trigger to re-enable when the counter goes Below Min Value.

-• Above/Below Avg Value: Will cause the trigger to re-enable when the counter goes Above or Below the Avg Value (depending on which setting is applied to the Average Trigger).
+• Above/Below Avg Value: Causes the trigger to re-enable when the counter goes Above or Below the Avg Value (depending on which setting is applied to the Average Trigger).

 • X Minutes: Defines the number of minutes to wait before auto re-enabling the monitor.